Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Numerical experiments

 \section{Numerical experiments}

-In order to assess the performance of our method, we apply it to the full configuration interaction (FCI) problem from quantum chemistry.
+We next assess the performance of our method by applying it to the full configuration interaction (FCI) problem from quantum chemistry.
+Quantum chemistry methods like FCI can be used to predict the properties of molecules (e.g. their atomic geometries, behavior in chemical reactions, or response to stimulation by light).
+In most cases, estimating eigenvalues to within $1$ m$E_\text{h}$ is necessary for chemical accuracy~\cite{Bogojeski2020}, where m$E_\text{h}$ denotes the milliHartree unit of energy.

 The FCI Hamiltonian matrix $\mathbf{H}$ encodes the physics of interacting electrons in a field of fixed nuclei.
-It is expressed in a basis of Slater determinants, each representing a configuration of $N$ electrons in $M$ single-electron orbitals, here taken to be canonical Hartree-Fock orbitals.
-The number of such Slater determinant basis elements depends combinatorially on $M$ and $N$.
-For many molecules, symmetry can be used to construct a basis in which the Hamiltonian matrix is block diagonal.
-Here, we consider only the spatial (i.e. point-group) symmetry of the nuclei, although using other symmetries (e.g. electron spin or angular momentum) could yield a matrix with smaller blocks.
-Maintaining orthogonality between states in different symmetry blocks in randomized iterative numerical linear algebra methods is often straightforward~\cite{Grimes1986, Feldt2020}.
-We focus on the more challenging task of estimating multiple eigenvalues within a single block, namely the one containing the lowest-energy eigenvalue.
+It is expressed in a basis of Slater determinants, each representing a configuration of $N$ electrons in $M$ single-electron orbitals, here taken to be canonical Hartree--Fock orbitals.
+As a normalization, we subtract the Hartree--Fock energy from all diagonal elements.
+As $N$ and $M$ increase, the dimensionality of $\mathbf{H}$ scales as $\mathcal{O}\bigl({M \choose N \slash 2}^2\bigr)$.
+The elements of $\mathbf{H}$ are given by the Slater--Condon rules \cite{Slater1929, Condon1930}, which also determine its sparsity structure; only $\mathcal{O}(N^2 M^2)$ elements per column are nonzero.

+For many molecules, symmetry can be used to construct a basis in which the Hamiltonian matrix is block diagonal, effectively reducing the dimensionality.
+Here, we consider only the spatial (i.e.~point-group) symmetry of the nuclei, although other symmetries (e.g. electron spin or angular momentum) could also be used.
+Many randomized methods leverage this block-diagonal structure to estimate multiple eigenvalues by calculating the dominant eigenvalue for each block independently.
+Here we focus on the more challenging task of estimating multiple eigenvalues within the single block containing the lowest-energy eigenvalue.
-Elements of $\mathbf{H}$ are given by the Slater-Condon rules~\cite{Slater1929, Condon1930}, which also determine its sparsity structure; only $\mathcal{O}(N^2 M^2)$ elements per column are nonzero.
-We subtracted the Hartree-Fock energy from all diagonal elements.
-Table \ref{tab:params} lists the parameters defining the FCI matrix for each molecular system considered here.
-We calculated matrix elements, point-group symmetry labels, and reference eigenvalues to which results are compared using the PySCF software~\cite{Sun2018}.
-The lowest-energy eigenvalues of $\mathbf{H}$ are typically of greatest physical interest, so we apply randomized subspace iteration to $\mathbf{A} = \mathbf{I} - \varepsilon \mathbf{H}$ instead of $\mathbf{H}$ itself.
-The lowest-energy eigenvectors of $\mathbf{H}$ are the dominant eigenvectors of $\mathbf{A}$ for $\varepsilon > 0$ sufficiently small in magnitude.
-We used $\varepsilon = 10^{-3}~E_\text{h}^{-1}$ for all systems.
-Eigenvalues $E_i$ of $\mathbf{H}$ are related to those $\lambda_i$ of $\mathbf{A}$ as $E_i = \varepsilon^{-1}(1 - \lambda_i)$.
-Errors in Hamiltonian eigenvalues of $<1$ m$E_\text{h}$ are typically necessary for chemical accuracy~\cite{Bogojeski2020}.